Hypeism/Hypeism/README.md

 - 👋 Hi, I’m @Yoshi Nakajima (中島吉井）
 - 👀 I’m interested in flight simulation, Japan, and cooking!
-- 🌱 I’m currently learning HTML, CSS, and JS
+- 🌱 I’m currently learning Typescript, React, and Rust
 - 💞️ I’m looking to collaborate on FlyByWire Simulations A32NX and Heavy Division's 787XH Projects
 - 📫 How to reach me Discord　HowNowBrownCrow#2591